MHKiT-Software/MHKiT/docs/source/matlab_installation.rst

   * Bugs fixed in MHKiT-Python are included in MHKiT-MATLAB

-  * Features that are added to MHKiT-Python are not reinvented in MHKiT-MATLAB
+  * Features added to MHKiT-Python are not reinvented in MHKiT-MATLAB

 * Python can leverage scientific computing tools that are not available in MATLAB